Table of Contents

 Examination of the Pancreas

-Due to its location in the retroperitoneal space, the pancreas is neither palpable nor can it be auscultated or imaged using a conventional X-ray.
+Because of its location in the retroperitoneal space, the pancreas can neither be palpated nor auscultated or imaged using conventional X-ray imaging.
 Pain expresses itself in the upper abdomen in a belt-like manner.

 Patients frequently ask